MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

          > [!div class="mx-imgBorder"]
          > ![Connect the volume measurement.](./media/mr-measurement/volume-complete-measurement-16.png)

-      3. Move your device upwards and select the desired height and then select the checkmark.
+      3. Move your device upwards and select the desired height and then select the checkmark button.
          > [!div class="mx-imgBorder"]
          > ![Move your device upwards to campute the objects height.](./media/mr-measurement/volume-upwards-17.png)